 It has already been noted that it is not part of loyalty to be complaisant or servile, though loyalty may be corrupted into such.
 In any plausible account of loyalty as a virtue there must be openness to corrective criticism on the part of both the subject and object of loyalty.
 The “corrective” qualification is important.
 Not any opposition is permissible.
 A loyal opponent is not just an opponent, but one who remains loyal.
 What that entails is that the opposition stays within bounds that are compatible with the well-being or best interests or flourishing of the object of loyalty.
-Generally speaking a loyal opposition will not advocate (the equivalent of) rebellion or revolution for the latter would endanger the object of loyalty (and perhaps replace it with an alternative object of loyalty).
+Generally speaking, a loyal opposition will not advocate (the equivalent of) rebellion or revolution for the latter would jeopardize the object of loyalty (and perhaps lead to its replacement by an alternative object of loyalty).

 It is the commitment to opposition within (what are judged to be) the prevailing structures that has led some radical critics of loyalty (e.g., Agassi, Greene) to see it as—at bottom—a conservative virtue.
-It is conservative, though in a positive sense of that word: it involves a commitment to securing or preserving the interests of its object, an object that is or has come to be valued for its own sake (whatever else it may be valued for).
+It is conservative, though in a positive sense of that word: it involves a commitment to securing or preserving the interests of an associational object, an object that is, or has come to be, valued for its own sake (whatever else it may be valued for).
 Nevertheless, the existence of a loyal opposition need not preclude the possibility that a more radical opposition might and indeed should subsequently be mounted.
 If the loyal opposition proves incapable of “reforming” the object of loyalty, the exit option (or something stronger) might be taken.
 In such cases it could be argued that the object of loyalty was no longer worthy of it or had forfeited its claim to it.
 It is only if we mistakenly or misguidedly think of loyalty as making an absolute claim on us that a derogatory charge of conservatism against a loyal opposition will have traction.